Fold

 Summary

 Programmers decompose complex programs into functions.
-This decomposition has several benefits.
-Each subprogram is given a meaningful name, has a focused mission, is reusable, simplifies the calling context, and safely operates within its own scope.
-They can't be entirely separate from the main execution, however.
-We need to send data to them and receive data from them.
+This decomposition has several benefits: each function is given a meaningful name, has a focused mission, is reusable, simplifies the calling context, and safely operates within its own scope.
+They can't be entirely separate from the main execution, however, as we need to send data to them and receive data from them.
 Data is sent to a function via parameters, which may be positional or named.
 They may be assigned default values.
 The number of a function's parameters is its arity, which may be fixed or variadic.
-In parameters are read from, while out parameters are written to.
-Data is sent back to the caller via a return statement or expression.
-A language's passing mechanics dictate how parameters and return values are shared with the caller.
-Most languages only pass copies of the actual parameters, which means reassignment has no effect on the caller.
-If data is expensive to copy or is to be modified by the function, then it must be shared differently.
-Languages achieve this sharing in various ways.
-C and C++ pass a copy of data's address as a pointer.
-Java, JavaScript, and Ruby pass a copy of the address, too, but these references don't support address operations.
-C++ and Rust pass an alias that acts as a second name for the memory.
+Most languages only pass copies of the actual parameters.
+Data that is expensive to copy or might be updated by the callee is shared by reference.
+References may operate like pointers without address semantics, while others are aliases.
 Some languages allow multiple or overloaded definitions of a function—provided each definition has a unique signature.
 Parameters and return values are often plain data, but higher-order functions receive or return functions.
 Such functions allow algorithms to be written with procedural holes.
 Map, filter, and fold are three common and useful higher-order functions for iterating over collections.